fooledbyprimes/AIND-Sudoku/README.md

 ## Introductory Project: Diagonal Sudoku Solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: The naked twins problem is local to a game board unit.
+We can implement the naked twin problem solution by operating only in such a unit and only with data related to it and the boxes within it.
+Therefore, if a naked twin is detected we can eliminate box value possibilities without knowing anything about surrounding units on the board.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: We simply encode the two extra diagonals as new units for the puzzle board.
+Boxes then gain new peers depending on if they are positioned within the diagonals.
+The infrastructure setup prior for row, column, and square units can then augmented with relative ease.
+This preexisting infrastructure already implements constraint propagation.
+Thus, implementing the diagonal units does not make the computational requirements as unwieldy as we initially thought and the overall computer program can remain resistant to much change.

 ### Install